GLOBAL MARKETS-Shares, dollar drop on Fed tapering unease

 Chicago Fed President Charles Evans said Tuesday the Fed would probably scale back its bond-buying program later this year, perhaps beginning to do so as early as next month, depending on economic data.

-That was similar to earlier comments by Dennis Lockhart, president of the Federal Reserve Bank of Atlanta, although he told Market News International the central bank might continue its stimulus program if growth does not meet its targets.
+That was similar to earlier comments by Dennis Lockhart, president of the Federal Reserve Bank of Atlanta, although he told Market News International the central bank might continue its stimulus program if growth doesn't meet its targets.

+"The comments weren't especially out of the ordinary, but there's not much for the market to be trading off of otherwise," said Frederick.

+The uncertainty weighed on European shares as well, as did comments from the Bank of England that it plans to keep rates at a record low of 0.5 percent until unemployment falls to 7 percent, a level unlikely for another three years.
+BoE Governor Mark Carney also made any move conditional on inflation staying low and the financial system being stable.

-The uncertainty over the Fed weighed on European shares as well, as did the guidance from the Bank of England.
-Europe's broad FTSE Eurofirst 300 index shed 0.3 percent and the MSCI world equity index was down 0.7 percent.
+Europe's broad FTSE Eurofirst 300 index shed 0.2 percent and the MSCI world equity index was down 0.8 percent.

-Sterling climbed to its highest against the greenback in one and a half months as investors viewed BoE Governor Mark Carney's comments as less dovish than expected.
-The pound was last up 1.1 percent at $1.5511.
+Sterling rose against the greenback, climbing to its highest in one and a half months, as investors viewed Carney's comments as less dovish than expected.
+The pound was last up 1 percent at $1.5501.

-The dollar was down 1.2 percent against the yen at 96.62 yen .
-Businesses in Japan shut for a couple of weeks around mid-August for the Obon holidays and markets participants expect yen demand from Japanese investors to rise ahead of big capital inflows around the same time from interest payments on the country's massive U.S. Treasury holdings.
+The yen rose to a seven-week peak against the dollar on expectations that Japanese investors would convert their overseas earnings before the mid-August Obon holiday.
+The dollar was down 1.1 percent at 96.66 yen.

-"A slower U.S. data calendar this week also has not offered a fresh impetus for investors to bid the dollar higher."
+"A slower U.S. data calendar this week also hasn't offered a fresh impetus for investors to bid the dollar higher."

 U.S. Treasuries prices rose as some traders anticipated firm demand at a $24 billion auction of 10-year notes later in the day.
-Ten-year Treasury notes were up 6/32 in price to yield 2.6176 percent.
+10-year Treasury notes were up 3/32 in price with a yield of 2.629 percent.

 * 7-Eleven Inc has 8,700 North America stores; targets 10,000